dthaler/ebpf-docs/isa/kernel.org/instruction-set.rst

 Instruction encoding
 ====================

+An eBPF program is a sequence of 64-bit instructions.

 eBPF has two instruction encodings:

  * the basic instruction encoding, which uses 64 bits to encode an instruction